raganwald/braythwayt.com/_posts/2013-02-17-a-drunken-walk.md

 };
 ~~~~~~~~

-Now we'll refactor them to use iterators instead of linked lists.
+Now we'll refactor it to use iterators instead of linked lists.
 We'll add an `.iterator()` method to linked lists as well:

-{:lang="js"}
+{:lang="javascript"}
 ~~~~~~~~
 LinkedList.prototype.iterator = function() {
   var list = this;